Welcome to Year 6!

 Important Days of the Week

-This term, we have outdoor P.E. on a Monday (Osprey) or Tuesday (Peregrine) as well as indoor P.E. on a Friday (both classes).
+This term, we have outdoor P.E. on a Tuesday (both classes) as well as indoor P.E. on a Friday (both classes).

-Revision guides have been handed out and will be collected periodically throughout the term.
+Revision guides will be handed out soon and will be collected periodically throughout the term.
 Children should be consolidating their learning in lessons (which the teachers will guide them to) as well as continuing to revise other areas - remember to speak to us if there is something you are not sure about and need extra help with!

 SATs revision booster groups have already started - thank you and well done to those children who continue to attend.